 Alternatively, you also have the option of disabling comments altogether with the Disable Comments plugin.
 However, experiments in the past have proven that quality comments show search engines that your site has built an active community around it, and provides users with valuable information, which increases the ranking of your site.
 If you don’t want to miss out on all those tiny bits of precious SEO juice, you should invest some time to regularly approve and delete comments on a regular basis.

-An easy way to stay on top of your site’s health is to use tools like Sucuri and Google:
+An easy way to stay on top of your site’s health is to use tools like Sucuri and search engines like Google:

 (2) With Google, simply enter your URL into the Google search box in the following format: “site:yourdomain.com”.
 Hit enter to get a list of your indexed pages.
 Take a close look to ensure that all is looking as it should.
-These processes, whilst not completely fail proof, will definitely help you to better monitor your site’s security.
+This means ensuring all your pages are indexed (those that aren’t won’t show up in the results).
+Also, check for duplicate content.
+These processes, whilst not completely fail-proof, will definitely help you to better monitor your site’s health.

 If all of this seems a little arduous, remember that you also have the option of installing a security plugin like iThemes Security.

 Try to set aside at least an hour every week to stay up-to-date using the above techniques.

 Important Notes About Plugins

 Here are a few things to note when selecting, updating, and adding plugins to your site:

 - When selecting plugins, always check the reputation of the source.
 Also, make sure it’s been tested to work with your version of WordPress, and whether support is available to you in the event that issues arise.